PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    :align: center

 5. **Saving Searches**: It is possible to save particular searches, as in the Segments mode.
 To save a search, click on "Save current search" in the "Phonological Search" dialogue box.
-See above for more information.
+See :ref:`saving_phono_search` for more information.

 6. **Results**: Once all selections have been made, click on “Calculate phonological search.”
 If there is not already an existing results table,